 In the event that you are arrested, you will be required to take an evidentiary breath alcohol test or an evidentiary blood test.
 If the officer suspects that you have been using drugs, you will be required to take a blood, urine, or saliva test.

 DUI Criminal Defense Attorney in Denver

 If you are facing DUI charges, you need to retain skilled legal counsel as soon as possible to ensure your rights and future are effectively protected.

 At Gerash Steiner & Blanton, P.C., our criminal defense attorneys in Denver are dedicated to providing fierce legal advocacy for every client who seeks our help.
 We understand that this is a stressful and overwhelming time, so reach out to our team today for the assistance you deserve.

-Get started on your case today and contact our law firm at (303) 732-5048 to request a free initial consultation with one of our knowledgeable legal professionals.
+Get started on your case today and contact our law firm online or call us now to request a free initial consultation with one of our knowledgeable legal professionals.